ist76/lonelysnake/README.md

 - Customizable game level sizes and window scaling
 - Increasing game speed, two types of apples, advanced scoring system
-- 24kB executable file that does not require additional libraries
+- 24kB (with no icon) executable file that does not require additional libraries
 - Can be compiled in the MSYS2 environment using GCC or Clang, requires mingw-w64-libgdiplus installed.